 By Heather Von Bargen

 I stood on the patio of our rental house in the Langhe Hills of Piedmont, Italy.
 The September morning was cool, and quiet save for birdsong.
-Overnight fog had blanketed the valley below me and the air smelled like rain.
+The overnight fog had blanketed the valley below me and the air smelled like rain.
 The peaks of the Alps towered in the distance.
-A deer darted into the tall Nebbiolo grape vines in front of me.
-I whispered, “Thank you Danilo Nada.”
+A deer darted into the tall Nebbiolo grapevines in front of me.
+I whispered, “Thank you, Danilo Nada.”

 UNESCO Heritage Site

 The Langhe vineyard landscape near Alba was named a UNESCO World Heritage site for its ancient winemaking traditions — still practiced today.

 Small towns and an occasional castle crowned the hilltop summits that surrounded our rental.
 Rows of evenly spaced vines dotted with outbuildings stretched for miles.

 More than 130 small vintners cultivate just 1695 acres of grapes in the Barbaresco region.

 In contrast, Napa Valley has 43,000 acres of planted vineyards.
 The seventeen officially designated wines produced in the Langhe are red, white, and sparkling.

 In addition to Barbaresco wines, the Langhe is famed for its Barolos, Barberas, Dolcettos, and Moscatos.